-This is a big milestone in your hospital journey and you may feel anxious, frightened and confused by your admission.
-You may also have trouble sleeping, eating, and moving around.
+You may feel anxious, frightened and confused.
+You may have trouble sleeping, eating, and moving.
+You may have lack of energy and memory.
 Or you may be relieved.
-This is all normal - please reach out to a member of staff looking after you if you feel any of the above.
+This is all normal please speak to your nurse looking after you.

-If you or your family have any feedback relating to your stay on critical care or your step down please speak to General Intensive Care in the first instance and we can escalate any concerns to Tracey Fletcher (Matron - General Critical Care Units)
+If you or your family have any feedback relating to your stay on critical care or your step down please speak to Neuro Intensive Care in the first instance and we can escalate any concerns to Laura Sedgley (Matron - Neuro Critical Care Units)

 What did you think of your care?

-Scan the QR code or visit bit.ly/nhsleedsfft

-Your views matter
+Scan the QR code or visit bit.ly/nhsleedsfft Your views matter

-© The Leeds Teaching Hospitals NHS Trust • 1st edition (Ver 1) Developed by: Janie Saxton/Critical Care Rehabilitation Team Produced by: Medical Illustration Services • MID code: 20220720_019/BP LN005410 Publication date 10/2022 Review date 10/2024
+© The Leeds Teaching Hospitals NHS Trust • 1st edition (Ver 1) Developed by: Janie Saxton/Critical Care Rehabilitation Team Produced by: Medical Illustration Services • MID code: 20220720_032/BP

+LN005420 Publication date 10/2022 Review date 10/2024